Bay Hill Area Grid Improvements

 About the Project

 We’re upgrading our electric infrastructure in the Bay Hill area, including improvements in our Bay Hill substation.
-Work will continue in phases through 2024 and will center around these primary work objectives:
+Work will begin in 2025 and continue through 2026, and will center around these primary work objectives:

 - Strengthening the power grid to help avoid power outages: Upgrading power lines, poles and essential equipment